GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 [^6]:
     If the BPM is insanely high, the position need not tell us the number of remaining phrases.
 For instance, with a BPM of 13714 we get that four 4/4 measures take up just under 70ms.
-In general very high BPMs like this can give rise to lots of thorny problems due to breaking reasonable assumptions about the order of the times events can happen.
+In general a very high BPM can give rise to lots of thorny problems due to breaking reasonable assumptions about the order of the times events can happen.
 I have not focused on them too much since they are so artificial, so if someone wanted to find mistakes in CHOpt this would be an excellent area to focus on.

 [chopt-repo]: https://github.com/GenericMadScientist/CHOpt
 [circuit-breaker]: https://customsongscentral.com/circuit-breaker/